 There are many executive leadership skills that we need to communicate like a successful executive.
 They include clarity, confidence, the ability to actively listen, and to stay calm under pressure.
 Authenticity and strategy are key.
 But above all, if you want to communicate like an executive, you need to lead by example.

-Broadly speaking, executive communications are either internal or external.
-They may also be written or face-to-face, in-person or virtual.
-Topics to be covered will also affect the direction and the kind of interaction communications follow.
-For instance, financial communications will be very different from communications initiated because of a crisis or an M&A.
+Broadly speaking, executive communications are internal or external.
+They may also be written or verbal, as well as face-to-face, in-person, or virtual.
+Topics covered will affect the direction and the kind of interaction communications follow.

 Executive communications need to be confident, convincing, relevant, transparent, and above all, effective.
 Modern leaders need to be able to communicate clearly but they also need to be able to listen.
 Ultimately, good executive communication builds trust, maintains a positive corporate image, and drives an organization toward success.